Asifnewaz/SimpleSwiftManager/GoodToKnow/MultiThreadingIOS.md

 ## What is a serial queue?
 A serial Dispatch Queue performs only one task at the time.
 Serial queues are often used to synchronize access to a specific value or resource to prevent data races to occur.

+> Serial queues are awesome to manage shared resource

-## Creating a serial dispatch queue
+### Creating a serial dispatch queue
 A DispatchQueue defaults to a serial queue and can be initialized as follows:

 ```swift